 The Anti-Bullying Alliance and its members have an agreed shared definition of bullying based on research from across the world over the last 30 years.

-Bullying is the repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
-It can happen face to face or online.
+The repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
+Bullying can be physical, verbal or psychological.
+It can happen face-to-face or online’.

 Definition of bullying